 The increased back pressure would normally stop the engine except the forward momentum of the vehicle keeps the drivetrain and the engine turning.
 This controlled back pressure helps to regulate a vehicle's downhill speed, such as on mountainous or hilly roads.
 It also provides "braking" on level or near-level roads.

 To use the Exhaust Brake

-Exhaust Brake Switch (Located on driver side trim panel) -Typical View
+Exhaust Brake Switch (Located on driver's steering column on the right hand stalk switch)